Grajera/Assignment_3_Options_As_A_Financial_Tool/README.md

 python main.py
 ```

-You may comment out specific sections in the `main` function.
+You can comment out specific sections of the `main` function to execute one part at a time; otherwise, the function will run each task sequentially.

 ## Part 1: Fitting Stock Data to Distributions